fabiofranchino/fabiofranchino.com/content/automation/how-to-create-personalized-open-graph-images-with-presenta.md

 ### Integrate into your website

-Grab the URL provided by the interface and put it into your `HEAD` tag:
+Grab the URL provided by the interface, complete it with the required parameters and put it into your `HEAD` tag:

 ```html
 <meta property="og:image" content="https://app.presenta.cc/f/url/<TEMPLATE_ID>?title=My Special Recipe"/>